Table of Contents

 When you go to the hospital for surgery, you have a specialist, but when your dog goes to the veterinarian, it can be just the doctor and their staff.

-They are trained to monitor vital signs, respiration, oxygenation, and heart rhythm.
+They are trained to monitor vital signs, body temperature, respiration, oxygenation, and heart rhythm.
 If there is a change in vital signs they are capable of handling it right away.

-If you are worried, you can ask specifically from your veterinarian the credentials of the person who will be monitoring your dog's anesthesia.
+If you are worried, you can ask from your veterinarian the credentials of the person who will be monitoring your dog's anesthesia.

 Dog's Recovery Post-Anesthesia

 You may also want to follow up with a vet regarding the recovery process.

 Ask where your dog will be during the post-surgery and what it will be like for your dog.